Food allergy and intolerance in cats

 We believe transparency is key

 This is evident in our cat food range, which provides a detailed description of all ingredients.
 Our food is based exclusively on high-quality ingredients and the recipes are low in allergens and gentle on the stomach.
-The food contains just a few carefully selected sources of protein from chickens from a more species-appropriate husbandry.
+The food contains just a few carefully selected sources of protein.
 Our food varieties are generally ideal for cats with a sensitive stomach.